 How to Manage Your Dog’s Shedding

 Managing shedding is part of pet ownership.
-The best way to make sure your dog’s coat, and therefore his shedding, remain healthy is to feed him a nutritious diet, groom him regularly, and schedule regular veterinary care.
+The best way to make sure your dog’s coat, and therefore his shedding, remains healthy is to feed him a nutritious diet, groom him regularly, and schedule regular veterinary care.

 Depending on the breed and their coat type, you may need to brush out your dog once or twice a week… or even daily!
 Some dogs need more brushing, and others less.
 For example, an indoor, short-haired dog may only need a good brushing once a month.
 (Indoor pets tend to shed less because the light and temperature levels remain more consistent than in the outdoors.)
 In the spring and summer, when shedding increases, plan on doing a little extra brushing.